gautierstoll/ScMaBoSS/README.md

     val simResult = oResult match {case Some(sResult) => sResult; case _ => null}
     ```
     Methods of class [`Result`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/Result.html) can be
     used for extracting output data.
-In all methods of this class, if an input is an object
+In all methods of this class, if an argument is an object
     [`NetState`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/NetState.html), this latter
     can be defined on a subset of the external nodes.